SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 highly recommend the Swedbank Pay Payment Menu.

-The `payerReference` can be used to list all active tokens here as well.This will also list the payment instruments listed in the `availableInstruments`, as instrument-mode is mandatory when you are using BYO Payment Menu.
+The `payerReference` can be used to list all active tokens here as well.This will also list the payment instruments enumerated in the `availableInstruments`, as instrument-mode is mandatory when you are using BYO Payment Menu.

 The alternative to the `payerReference` option is to store `paymentToken`s found